simpsonst/posthack/README.md

 ### Forwarding via SMTP

-Your server will need to keep port 25 open to receive emails.
+Your server will need to keep port 25 open to receive emails;
-I've used `postfix` for this, but you must configure it correctly to prevent it being used as an open relay.
+I've used `postfix` for this.
+Whatever you use, make sure you configure it correctly to prevent it being used as an open relay.
 Only accept emails in envelopes addressing your specific server, and drop everything else.

 A home server is problematic, as it will probably require port forwarding, and dynamic DNS.